Mycobacterium avium intracellulare infection

 This middle-aged woman was known to have a mycobacterium avium intracellulare infection and presented with haemoptysis.
 She underwent bronchial arterial embolisation, but continued to cough up blood.
 A CTA was performed in order to assess for possible pulmonary arterial supply to the lesion.

-Type: Ultravist 370
+- Type: Ultravist 370

-Injection rate: 4 ml per second via an antecubital vein
+- 4 ml per second via an antecubital vein injection rate

-Bolus tracking: pulmonary outflow, 50HU above baseline
+- Bolus tracking: pulmonary outflow, 50 HU above baseline

 A cavitating lesion in the right lower lobe was detected.
 Blood supply via a pulmonary arterial branch was confirmed and two draining veins were detected.
 The bronchial communication was also well demonstrated.